Sharpen the Spec, Cut the Code: A Case for Generative File System with SYSSPEC: Framework

 \subsection{Modularity Specification}

-\sys addresses the composition challenge through a methodology that combines interface contracts with LLM context management.
+\REVISE{\spec{} addresses the composition challenge, avoiding interface-level dependency errors through a methodology that combines interface contracts with LLM context management.}

-\myparagraph{Context-bounded modular synthesis.} One of the core innovations in \spec's modularity specification lies in aligning module design with two intrinsic properties of LLM reasoning.
-First, strict size constraints ensure each module ($\leq$500 LoC) fits entirely within the model's context window, enabling holistic analysis during generation.
-Second, explicit interface contracts govern inter-module dependencies through \emph{Rely-Guarantee} conditions, a formal mechanism adapted from concurrent program verification~\cite{zou2019atomfs}.
+\myparagraph{Context-bounded modular synthesis.} One of the core innovations in \spec's modularity specification lies in aligning module design with two intrinsic properties of LLM reasoning. \REVISE{First, strict size constraints ensure each module fits entirely within the model's context window, enabling holistic analysis during generation.
+The specific constraints on module sizes evolve in tandem with improvements in LLM capabilities and context window capacities.
+Take our case study (\textsection\ref{subs:design-put-it-together}) as an example, we limited module sizes to $\leq$500 LoC, which keeps the token consumption for inference generally within approximately 30K tokens. } Second, explicit interface contracts govern inter-module dependencies through \emph{Rely-Guarantee} conditions, a formal mechanism adapted from concurrent program verification~\cite{zou2019atomfs}.
 This methodology embodies three critical principles: (1) module implementations must respect their declared dependencies (Rely), (2) provide guarantees about their behavior (Guarantee), and (3) compose through logical implication of these contracts.

 A critical adaptation occurs in re-imagining rely-guarantee reasoning, originally developed for concurrent thread verification, for modular system synthesis.
 Where traditional \emph{rely} conditions specify permissible environment interference for threads, \spec's \emph{Rely} clauses enumerate a module's assumptions about other components.
 Similarly, \emph{Guarantee} clauses replace thread behavior specifications with module interface contracts.
 Each module's Rely conditions must be entailed by the Guarantees of its dependencies, enabling compositional correctness through localized synthesis.